The Great Rivers Council conducts several special events each year providing a fun way to support Scouting and great exposure for our sponsors!

 The Annual Sporting Clays Tournament is held at Midway Farms in rural Howard County.
 The day begins with breakfast and clays on one course or come out and grab lunch and clays on the course.
 This sold out event features four different flight times to choose from.
 Also try your hand at the five stand.
 Come join us for a day packed with shooting, prizes, auctions, games, and raffle drawings.

-Location: TBD and online at scoutauction.org
+Location: Online at scoutauction.org

 Barrels & Beats features live local music, amazing food, spirit and wine tasting, and more.